agirlnamedsophia/bedframe/README.md

 * A warehouse has many shipments and warehouse products (with limited inventory) to ship
 * When the warehouse meets the needs of the shipment, it fulfills the shipment and updates its warehouse product stock tally

-In other words, I need to ship 2 queen mattresses to Steve in New York, do we have enough queens in our New Jersey warehouse to fulfill that shipment?

 * Ruby version
   - ruby 2.2.3

 * System dependencies
   - postgres

 * Configuration

 * Database creation
   - rake db:setup

 * Database initialization